 As a part of the advisement program, students are guided in the proper selection of courses to transfer to a four-year college or university, a professional school, or a vocation.
-For more information on and assistance with advising, contact the Coordinator of Student Experience (457-4200, ext.
-742).
+For more information on and assistance with advising, contact the Director of Student Central & First Year Experience at 457-4200, ext.
+742.